 The empowerment zone employment credit is subject to special rules.
-The credit is figured separately on Form 8844 and is not carried to Form 3800.
+This credit is figured separately on Form 8844 and is not carried to Form 3800.
 For more information, see the instructions for Form 8844.

-See the instructions to Form 3800 for more information about the general business credit.
+See the Form 3800 instructions for more information about the general business credit.